Havok (character): All-New, All-Different Marvel

-Unlike Iron Man (who was apparently restored to normal after reality was reconstructed after the Incursions) and like Sabretooth, Havok remained inverted.
-Havok and Emma Frost are later seen observing the funeral of his brother Cyclops from afar.
-Because he does not believe his brother had become suicidal at all and was convinced that Scott was actually alive but in hiding, Emma tells him the truth about what truly happened in the confrontation with the Inhumans.
-Emma takes Alex to see his brother's dead body and reveals that Scott was one of the victims of the Terrigenesis clouds.
-She used a telepathic projection of him to rally mutant attempts to destroy a Terrigenesis cloud, subsequently faking his death in a final confrontation with Black Bolt.
+Havok and Emma Frost are later seen observing the funeral of his brother Scott from afar.
+Emma tells him the truth about Cyclops's death and the final battle with Inhumans.
+Emma takes Alex to see Scott's dead body and reveals that Scott was one of the victims of the Terrigen Mist clouds.
+She used a telepathic projection of him to rally mutant attempts to destroy a Terrigen cloud, subsequently faking his death in a final confrontation with Black Bolt.

-After the truth of Emma's actions is revealed at the conclusion of the war against the Inhumans, which ended with Medusa destroying the Terrigenesis cloud to save the mutants, Havok saves Emma when the mutants and the Inhumans turn on her.
+After the truth of Emma's actions is revealed at the conclusion of the war against the Inhumans, which ended with Medusa destroying the Terrigen cloud to save the mutants, Havok saves Emma when the mutants and the Inhumans turn on her.
 Havok makes it clear that he is only doing this out of respect for his brother's memory and his old feelings for Emma rather than forgiving her for what she did to Cyclops' reputation.
-Havok then began working with the White Queen, Bastion, and Miss Sinister to infect the world’s population with the Mothervine virus, thereby making mutants the dominant species on the planet until he was eventually inverted back to his normal self by Emma Frost and Lorna Dane, and Elixir soon afterward cured his scars.
+Havok then began working with the White Queen, Bastion, and Miss Sinister to infect the world's population with the Mothervine virus, thereby making mutants the dominant species on the planet until he was eventually inverted back to his normal self by Emma Frost and Polaris, and Elixir soon afterward cured his scars.

 Dawn of X

-In the new status quo for mutants post-House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa and welcome even former enemies into their fold.
+In the new status quo for mutants post-House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa.
 He spends some time with his family in the Summer House, the new residence of the Summers family, located on the Moon.

 Later, he joins a loose group of outcast mutants, operating under Mister Sinister: the Hellions, which also comprise Wild Child, Kwannon, Empath, John Greycrow, and Nanny and Orphan-Maker.

+Fall of X and Post-Krakoa

+During the Fall of X, Havok is fatally wounded by Albert.
+He is saved by Madelyne Pryor, who he was currently in a relationship.
+Pryor purposely kept Alex as an undead creature, but he demanded to be returned to life and, after she obliged, he left her.

+During the X-Men: From the Ashes relaunch, Havok is leader of the new government sponsored X-Factor team.